Five Pieces for Orchestra: Second performance and influence

 Wood invited Schoenberg to conduct London's second performance of the work in 1914.
 The composer's only British pupil, Edward Clark, conveyed the invitation and on 17 January 1914 Schoenberg conducted the work at the Queen's Hall.
 The laughter and hissing of the first performance were not repeated, and the work was heard in silence and politely applauded.
 The composer was delighted with the performance and congratulated Wood and the orchestra warmly: "I must say it was the first time since Gustav Mahler that I heard such music played again as a musician of culture demands."
 This concert may have been attended by Gustav Holst, who obtained a copy of the score, the only Schoenberg score he ever owned.
 Echoes of the work appear in The Planets (originally titled Seven Pieces for Large Orchestra), and in the opening of his ballet The Lure (1921), which closely resembles the third of Schoenberg's Five Pieces.

+Frank Tapp also programmed the work at the Pump Room in Bath - best known for its salon and light music.
+Some sources claim he was sacked for doing so.